illarra/IllarraEmailBundle/README.md

 ### CSS

-You can use the `@AcmeBundle/path/my.css` to locate your css.
-This will be used to add inline styles to the generated HTML.
+You can use the `@AcmeBundle/path/my.css` notation to locate your css.
+This css file will be used to add inline styles to the generated HTML.

 Mailer
 ------